vippsas/management-api/management-api-faq.md

 * The
   [Pre-fill a product order](https://developer.vippsmobilepay.com/docs/APIs/management-api/management-api-guide/#pre-fill-a-product-order) endpoint in the Management API will give an error if the partner sends incorrect or invalid data.
-  In the Partner API the error will not be discovered until the merchant attempts to use the UR to the incorrectly submitted pre-filled product order.
+  In the Partner API the error will not be discovered until the merchant attempts to use the URL to the incorrectly submitted pre-filled product order.

 ## How can I make feature requests and give input for the Management API?